General hydrodynamic features of elastoviscoplastic fluid flows through randomised porous media: Introduction

 We previously analysed the elastoviscoplastic fluid flow at micro-scale inside model porous media, i.e.~flow over obstacles in a single periodic cell \cite{de2018elastoviscoplastic,chaparian2019porous}.
 We found that for relatively small Bingham numbers, the slightly elastic behaviour of the fluid increases the pressure gradient.
 However, at moderate Bingham numbers, the pressure gradients for viscoplastic and weakly elastoviscoplastic fluids were found to be very similar.
 The elasticity, nevertheless, changes the shape of unyielded and fouling regions to some extent.
 Indeed, in symmetric model geometries, given that the inertia is negligible, the unyielded/fouling regions shape is symmetric for viscoplastic fluids, while it is asymmetric for elastoviscoplastic fluids.
 This fact has been thoroughly discussed in \cite{chaparian2019adaptive,villalba2023}.

 Here, the focus is again on elastoviscoplastic fluid flows in porous media.
-The objectives are: (i) pushing the analysis further to a wider range of the Bingham numbers (i.e.~yield limit) and porosities; (ii) systematically addressing the effect of the Weissenberg number (i.e.~the extent of elastic behaviour of the yield-stress fluid) and more importantly, (iii) investigating the randomised porous media to prevent any bias in our investigation and also bridging our previous micro-scale study to macro-scale features.
-Moreover, we shed some light on how the elastic effects make the flow oscillatory by time through the emergence of elastic instabilities.
+The objectives are: (i) pushing the analysis further to a wider range of the Bingham numbers (i.e.~yield limit) and porosities; (ii) addressing the effect of the Weissenberg number (i.e.~the extent of elastic behaviour of the yield-stress fluid) and more importantly, (iii) investigating the randomised porous media (rather than a periodic pore-scale cell) and also bridging our previous micro-scale study to macro-scale features.
+Moreover, we shed some light on how the elastic effects make the flow oscillatory by time which can eventually result in elastic instabilities.

-Elastic turbulence found some growing attention during the past decades \cite{Steinberg2021} which is attributed to the influence of polymer chains in the creeping flow regime where the inertial forces are negligible.
+Elastic turbulence found some growing attention during the past decades \cite{Steinberg2021,datta2022perspectives} which is attributed to the influence of polymer chains in the creeping flow regime where the inertial forces are negligible.
 This results in chaotic patterns which are absent in corresponding creeping flow of Newtonian fluids.
-Prior to that, mostly the studies were only centred around the drag reduction in turbulent flows by adding polymers.
-For instance, in the mid 20th century, Toms \cite{Toms1948} made a significant observation about the viscoelastic effects achieved by adding small amounts of long-chain flexible polymeric solutions to turbulent flows.
-This leads to remarkable drag reduction and notable changes in flow characteristics \cite{Virk1967,Lumley1969,Virk1971,White2003,PARVAR20211,PARVAR20222}.
-In elastic turbulence, however, flow behavior is mainly governed by non-linear elastic stresses characterised by large Weissenberg numbers ($1 \ll Wi$) or consequently large elasticity numbers which has a wide range of applications, spanning from materials science to the biomedical engineering \cite{Steinberg2021,PARVAR20212}.
+In elastic turbulence, flow behavior is mainly governed by non-linear elastic stresses characterised by large Weissenberg numbers ($1 \ll Wi$) or consequently large elasticity numbers which has a wide range of applications, spanning from materials science to the biomedical engineering \cite{Steinberg2021,PARVAR20212}.